We’re continuing our “Why Kids Don’t Go To Camp” series by looking at The Top 5 Excuses Kids Make and How to Respond.

 you know what their child will need to pack?
 Do you know how to describe a typical day at camp, or the sleeping and bathroom situations?

-Last week, I called a dad to ask if his son could come to camp.
+I once called a dad to ask if his son could come to camp.
 He told me